MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 If you have already signed up for an Azure subscription, go to [Azure portal](https://portal.azure.com) and ensure you can create an application registration under Azure Active Directory.
 If you cannot, go to the [Azure](https://azure.microsoft.com) site and sign up for a free trial.

 1. In [Azure portal](https://portal.azure.com) go to **Azure Active Directory**
-1. Click on **Properties** and copy the value of **Directoy ID** and record it as config variable **AAD tenant** for upcoming steps.
-Alternatively you can use the domain name from your AAD login email.
+1. Click on **Properties** and copy the value of **Directory ID** and record it as config variable **AAD tenant** for upcoming steps.
+Alternatively, you can use the domain name from your AAD login email.

 ## Azure function application registration

-Follow these steps to register and configure your Azure Funtion in Azure AD:
+Follow these steps to register and configure your Azure Function in Azure AD:

-1. Go back to **Azure Acitve Directory** then click on **App registrations**.
+1. Go back to **Azure Active Directory** then click on **App registrations**.
 1. Create the Azure function application resource that we will use to call into CDS directly:
     1. Click on **Add** to see a Create pane.
     1. Enter a **Name** for your Azure function application.